-Gary T. Steele Chief Executive Officer and President (Principal Executive Officer)
+Gary T. Steele

+Chief Executive Officer and President

+(Principal Executive Officer)

-\ The foregoing certification is being furnished solely pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (subsections (a) and (b) of Section 1350, Chapter 63 of Title 18, United States Code) and is being filed as part of the Form 10-Q.
+The foregoing certification is being furnished solely pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (subsections (a) and (b) of Section 1350, Chapter 63 of Title 18, United States Code) and is not being filed as part of the Form 10-Q or as a separate disclosure document.